TedHusted/awake/awake.md/awake.md

 Klaxons sound.
 Bulkhead doors slam shut, separating the invaders.
 Some of the battle bots transform rifle appendages into torches.
 They go to work on the doors.

+In the Command Center, the Watch Team is flipping through every security feed  through every security feed — hallways in flames, Ranger squads overwhelmed, bulkhead after bulkhead failing.

+Oceanus: Idisi, how many are there?

+Idisi: Dozens of Omnibots are appearing all over the colony.
+We are being overrun.
+I am unable to connect with anyone on the outside.

+Pheobe looks at Oceanus.
+She glances towards the ansible console.
+Oceanus nods.
+Phoebe strides across the room.

-Just before the door to the Command Center explodes inward, Phoebe sends a frantic message by ansible to Othala, the Vanir homeworld orbiting Zeta Reticuli, 39 light years distant.
+Just before the door to the Command Center explodes inward, Phoebe types a frantic message by ansible to Othala.
+The Vanir homeworld is 39 light years away, orbiting Zeta Reticuli, but they need to know.

 “Terra has fallen!”

-And the power goes out.
+The console blinks SEND?, and the power goes out.

 ----